SAP-docs/abap-platform-trial-image/README.md

 The image is shipped with a valid HDB license and it's not necessary to re-apply the license until it expires.

-The image contains a script which is able to update HDB license from the file you bind mount or copy to the container.
+The image contains a script which is able to update the HDB license from the file you bind mount or copy to the container.
 So, if you run into the need to update HDB license, just save the text file onto your local file system and push it to the container at the path */opt/sap/HDB_license*.
 The hardware key necessary for creation of the license file is printed out during start up phase of the container.

 **New container**:  Update the *docker run* command with `-v <local path the key file>:/opt/sap/HDB_license`.
 Please, make sure the *-v* parameter is on your command line before Docker image name (*sapse/abap-platform-trial:1909*) because the parameter belongs to to *docker run* and everything behind the image name is passed to programs inside the container.